Max Branning: 2006–2021

-Max reveals to Steven that he knows about his brain tumour lie and stops Steven confessing to Lauren by telling her that Steven has three months to live.
-Max blackmails Steven, threatening that he will reveal his lie if he does not do what he tells him.
+During this time, Max hears that Lauren is dating Ian's stepson Steven Beale (Aaron Sidwell) and that the pair are engaged despite Steven lying to Lauren that he has a brain tumour.
+Lauren leaves a message on Max's voicemail, requesting him to refuse Steven when he asks him for permission to marry her.
+However, Max deliberately gives his permission, pretending he did not get Lauren's message.
+Max then reveals to Steven that he knows about his brain tumour lie and stops Steven confessing to Lauren by telling her that Steven has three months to live.
+Max soon begins blackmailing Steven, threatening that he will reveal his lie if he does not do what he tells him.
 When a group of tenants refuse to leave their flat, Max orders Steven to burn it down but make sure the tenants are out.
 When Steven does this, he tells Max that he does not know if the tenants got out.
 Jane finds out about Steven's lie and Steven tells Max that he will tell her that Max lied for him.
-Max grabs Steven by the throat and tells him if he does, he will kill him.
+Max grabs Steven by the throat and threatens to kill him if he does that.
 Jane overhears Max and Fi talking about the redevelopment plan, which Max is using as revenge against those who wronged him in the past.
 Jane confronts Max in Ian's restaurant and at the same time, a gas explosion occurs on the Square so Max leaves Jane alone at the restaurant.
 Max confronts Steven at The Vic and orders him to kill Jane so she does not tell anyone.
 Steven sets fire to the restaurant with Jane inside and leaves her there, telling her this would not have happened if she had not let Max go to prison.
 Max and Steven go back to the restaurant and Max orders Steven to kill her.
 Steven refuses to allow her to die so Max angrily shoves him and forces him to leave.
 Max confronts Jane and tells her that while he was in prison, all he could think about was revenge on everyone who turned their back on him.
 He opens a hatch to allow the fire to spread to Jane and leaves, lying that he could not find Jane.
 Steven later dies from his injuries but Jane is rescued.
 Max goes to the hospital to see Jane, pretending to be her husband.
 He calls Jane's mobile and finds it in a drawer, then takes the SIM card out and bins it.
 Unable to speak, Jane tries to communicate with Sharon through writing but falls unconscious.
-Max tries to kill Jane by holding down on her breathing tube but stops when Ian walks in.
+Max tries to kill Jane by holding down on her breathing tube, but stops short when Ian walks in and thanks Max for 'saving' Jane from the fire.